KM217/wiki_english/docs/Mini_Soldering_Iron.md

 <div style="margin:0px 0px; display: inline-block;"><div class="floatnone">![](https://github.com/SeeedDocument/Mini_Soldering_Iron/raw/master/img/Mini_Soldering_Iron_installation_guide.jpg)</div></div>

-1. Unscrew the tip setscrew, insert the solder tip into the connection port, and then tighten screw.
+1. Unscrew the tip setscrew, insert the solder tip into the connection port, and then tighten the screw.

 2. Connect the ground wires with the ground set screw.

-3. Connect the DC connector to Mini Soldering Iron, plug the power cord and turn on the device accordingly.
+3. Connect the DC connector to Mini Soldering Iron, plug the power cord and turn on the device428------------------------------.

 ###  Basic operations